mwichtlh/address-policy-wg/README.md

 Implications on lower bound of allocation
 -----------------------------------------

-Already today, more than 10% of the peering LANs are operated with a network smaller or equal a /25 (Figure 1).
-Roughly 83% of all IXPs would theoretically fit into a /25 (see Figure 2).
-Thus it makes sense to move to /25 assignments.
+Roughly 83% of all IXPs would theoretically fit into a /25 (Figure 2).
+This already includes 100% overprovisioning, i.e., 2xconnected ASes/IXP.
+At the same time, 74% of all peering LANs are /24s (Figure 1).
+Consequently, the default policy of assigning /24s has created large amounts of unused space.

-The current policy of assigning /24s by default has caused a lot of unused space as 74% of all peering LANs are operated with /24s (Figure 1), but the vast majority (83%) of IXPs cannot even utilize a /25 even when including 100% overprovisioning (Figure 2).
+Already today, more than 10% of the peering LANs are operated with a network smaller or equal a /25.
+Having small peering LANs is not entirely unusual.

 Implications on upper bound of allocation
 -----------------------------------------

-Large IXPs requiring a /23 or larger are very rare (<3%) (see Table 2).
+Large IXPs requiring a /23 or larger are very rare (<3%) (Figure 2).
 Thus, lowering the upper bound for assignments will not save large amounts of space.
 Large allocations should still be possible but should be thoroughly checked by RIPE.
 Due to the small number of large IXPs, the workload will obviously not be high for RIPE (Figure 1/2).